Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Experiments

+Our approach is similarly successful on \textbf{\textsc{Flip-Task}}.
+Due to the adaptability of our meta-policy, the agents are able to switch their exploration type to suit the next task after they learn to solve the first one.
+Note that all sets of exploration policies will learn to solve the first task once any single one does since they share experience and are trained on a combination of extrinsic and intrinsic rewards.
+As such, the meta-policy can switch to an exploration strategy best suited for the next task, knowing that it will reliably solve the previous task.

-Interestingly, our approach is sometimes able to significantly surpass the performance of the best individual reward function on ~\textbf{\textsc{Task 3}}, indicating that the evolving meta-policy may provide a sort of automatic curriculum for learning in certain tasks.
-We explore this behavior in more detail in the supplementary material.
-We find our approach is unable to match the performance of the best individual method on \textbf{\textsc{Task 2}} in some settings (gridworld with 3 agents and VizDoom).
-This lack of success may be an indication that the exploration strategies which perform well in these settings require commitment early on in training, highlighting a limitation of our approach.
+\paragraph{The Unexpected Challenge of \textsc{task 2}} We find our approach is unable to match the performance of the non-adaptive oracle on \textbf{\textsc{Task 2}} in certain cases (gridworld with 3 agents and VizDoom).
+This lack of success may be an indication that the exploration strategies which perform well in these settings require commitment to a single strategy early on in training, highlighting a limitation of our approach.
 Our method requires testing out all policies until we find one that reaches high extrinsic rewards, which can dilute the effectiveness of exploration early on.